zekrowm/planning_python_public/README.md

 ### What is Jupyter Notebook?

 Jupyter Notebook is a powerful tool for running Python scripts in an interactive environment that opens in your web browser.
-It allows you to write, test, and visualize Python code in a more user-friendly way.
+It allows you to write, test, and visualize Python code in a user-friendly way.

+---

+### What is JupyterLab?

+JupyterLab is an advanced interactive development environment for data science and computational research that runs in your web browser.
+It builds on the functionality of Jupyter Notebook, providing a flexible interface where you can write, test, and visualize Python code alongside other tasks such as file browsing, markdown editing, and interactive data exploration.

 ---